sambilheimer/legendary-chainsaw/_posts/golden-glow-and-green-velvet/2025-03-23-golden-glow-and-green-velvet.md

 tags: [flash fiction, prose poetry, sci-fi, fantasy]
 ---

 Time slows in moments and reinvigorates in others, racing and running and feeling wind upon cheeks.
-Eyes watering from the air pressure and a tear suspended in air parallel to the ground.
+Eyes watering from the air pressure and a tear suspended in air, parallel to the ground.
 A rush in the brain as blood returns, and sense.
 Wrapped in a cable while the white glow of the TV is orange and gold and green velvet that I kiss and keep close to my lips until it scratch, and I don't even open the book anymore to see what kind of thing could have ever hidden inside of it.

 A red eye on the side of a turned-over tree watches me walk past, trying to ignore it.
 An iron-barred hemisphere contains myself and my child and my wife, and from a distance we look like some sort of mask and a woman's face without nose or lips.
 It speaks, and I do not understand what it wants to say.

 What captain is so strong and wise as to be in charge of this broken vessel?
-Wooden planks crack and rot and soak with sea water empty of salt and only just maybe barely enough to keep us floating and bobbing down the river.
+Wooden planks crack and rot and soak with sea water empty of salt and only just maybe barely enough to keep us afloat, bobbing down the river.

 I have not been to Eden, but I have eaten the fruit found on the ground beneath the 24-hour pharmacy window.
 Tell me what I want to hear, and I will never leave.